Founder and CEO, Outside In Pathways

 Psychotherapist and former Museum Researcher/Research Co-ordinator building museums with architects and curatorial staff internationally.
 Twenty-three years experience working as a Psychotherapist with and around people with learning difficulties and autism.
+Founder member who undertook 12 years of work before OIP got charitable status.
 Designed, set up and continues to lead Outside In Pathways.

 Julian Simpole ATC ADAE

 Vice-Chair of Outside in Pathways

 Vice-President of the Commonwealth Chess Association and Commonwealth Chess Master

 A retired art teacher and former director of the London Chess Centre, he has tutored various gifted children, two of whom are now grandmasters.
 The first of these became the youngest chess master in history by winning the 1992 World U-10 Boys’ title at the age of eight.